jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

             - Amazon DynamoDB
         - Document DB
           - Products
+            - MongoDB
             - Amazon DocumentDB
+            - Apache Cassandra (Started by Facebook in 2008)
         - Graph DB
           - Graph databases are a good idea when you have many many-to-many relationships.